mehrad31415/Traffic-Sign-Detection/README.md

 # Traffic-Sign-Detection
-This was the final project for the computer vision course.
+This was the final project for the computer vision course written in python using OpenCV & Tensorflow libraries.